MicrosoftDocs/architecture-center/docs/example-scenario/iot/batch-integration-azure-data-factory-digital-twins-content.md

 - The Custom activity code is contained in a .zip file that's placed in Azure Storage.
 A DevOps pipeline can manage the deployment of that code.
 - Data Factory supports an end-to-end DevOps lifecycle.

+### Cost optimization

+Use the [Azure Pricing Calculator](https://azure.microsoft.com/pricing/calculator) to get accurate pricing on Azure Digital Twins, Data Factory, and Azure Batch.

 ## Deploy this scenario

 You can find a reference implementation on GitHub: [Azure Digital Twins Batch Update Prototype](https://github.com/Azure-Samples/azuredigitaltwins-batchupdate).

-## Pricing

-Use the [Azure Pricing Calculator](https://azure.microsoft.com/pricing/calculator) to get accurate pricing on Azure Digital Twins, Data Factory, and Azure Batch.

 ## Contributors